guilherc/AutoTSM/README.md

 Set the build configuration to Release or Debug (x64 recommended).

-Ensure the following JSON files are in the same folder as the executable:
+Make sure the following JSON files are in the same folder as the executable:

 coordinates.json